- 2023 Update

 If layers are not sticking to the bed, then one solution to ensure proper layer adhesion is to use external adhesive agents like tape, glue or ABS slurry.
 All these can augment the layer adhesion property of the bed for the initial layers.
 This is a widely used method and almost always solves the problem.

 This is also one of the most common problems in 3D printing especially experienced by new users.
-But luckily this problem is easy to resolve.
-The following is a list of some of the possible reasons and corresponding solutions to resolve this problem in 3D printing.
+But luckily troubleshooting this problem is quite easy.
+The following 3D printing troubleshooting tips will list some of the possible reasons and corresponding solutions to resolve this problem in 3D printing.

 Clogging of the nozzle is one of the most common reasons for an extruder to not perform its main function.
 The nozzle can clog due to many reasons like blocking due to external rubbish like accumulated dust, fine particles which cling to the filament.
 These particles, over a period of time, stick to the inside walls of the nozzle and once they gather in sufficient quantities can lead to blockage of the nozzle outlet.